TiboBruneel/TiboSevenhant/README.md

 ## Hi there, I am Tibo 👋

-### I am a software engineering student and designer!
+### I am a software engineering student!
-- 🌱 I’m currently working in React and learning Swift development.
-- 📚 I'm currently finishing my bachelor in Multimedia and Communication Technology at the Howest University of Applied Sciences in Belgium.
+I am currently studying a Master of Science in Software Technology at the Linnaeus University in Sweden.
+Interested in many different software engineering topics.
-- 💻 I work as a React engineer for my internship.

 ## Connect with me
 - [Portfolio](https://tibosevenhant.be/)